AvolitesLtd/TitanManual/prismdocs/prism/play/preview.md

 ![Prism Zero Preview Window](/prismdocs/images/prism-preview.png)

+The resolution of the Preview Window can be adjusted to easily preview media playback at a specific target resolution.

 ## Adjustments

 Any adjustment made will directly change the bank element properties and then can be played with those settings either via playing the same element on the bank again or selecting <Keys.PrismKey>Send to Player</Keys.PrismKey>.